Anil Kumar, PhD | Last updated: Jul 21, 2020

 Well known symptoms of high TSH levels include:

 - Cold intolerance (compared to those around you)

 - Low energy and weakness

 - Dry rough skin

-- Fatigue (which can happen with both low and high TSH levels)
+- Fatigue (which can happen with both low and high TSH values)

-See detailed list of symptoms for high TSH levels at All About Thyroid.
+See detailed list of symptoms for high TSH at All About Thyroid.

 What are the symptoms of low TSH levels?

 Common symptoms of low TSH levels include: